How to Apply

 An unofficial transcript we do not accept includes the following:

 - We do not accept screenshots or photos

 - We do not accept downloads of the “student’s view” from your institution’s website

 NOTE: Applicants who are offered admission will be required at that time to submit official transcripts for verification prior to enrolling.

 English translations of international transcripts cannot substitute for transcript evaluations.
-Degrees earned in English-speaking countries or at institutions abroad where English is the primary language of instruction are also required to be evaluated for equivalency with US standards.
+Degrees earned in English-speaking countries or at institutions abroad where English is the primary language of instruction are also required to be evaluated for equivalency with US standards, preferably by WES.

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).

 Applicants with external (third-party) funding sources guaranteed for the entirety of their PhD program (ie, scholarships, sponsorships, or fellowships through governments, employers, or any organization) should include a copy of their award/sponsorship letter with their application.
 If the sponsorship is awarded after submitting your application, please send a PDF copy of the letter to Mary Wells at firstname.lastname@example.org to be added to your application file.